 - Set a budget.
 When you start investing, do so with a smaller budget – something like £1,000.
 Sainsbury’s stock currently trades around £200 per share, so you can buy five shares with that starting amount.
 As you gain experience and grow your capital, a bigger budget (for example, £10,000 or more) will enable you to buy more shares.
 Bigger budgets also make transaction costs easier to swallow on some trading platforms, and higher-frequency trading therefore becomes a more viable option.

 - Choose a broker.
-To buy or trade stocks, you’ll need a reliable broker.
+To buy Sainsbury’s shares or to buy other stocks & shares, you’ll need a reliable stockbroker.
 Picking a broker that fits your needs and goals is an important step before you start your investment journey.
 Look for brokers that offer easy-to-use platforms and low transaction costs.

 - Check how the stock market is performing.
 Most stocks rise during a bull market, and most stocks fall during a bear market.
 Follow the broad market’s trend, rather than trying to fight against the current – you’ll see the most success if you can correctly predict which way the market is moving and act accordingly.